4.3. Hash, Lookup and Dictionary¶

 and any where distinct types are deemed comparable in Python,

-we’ll discuss it in the context of str
+we’ll discuss it in the context of str and int keys.

-Problems Posed by Object.hashCode()
+Problems Posed by Object.hashCode()¶

-The formula by which String
+The formula by which Strings are hashed in Java

 is part of the language specification.